-- 1. The permittee shall notify the Groundwater Section in writing within 5 days (except as provided in Section 2.6.5) of becoming aware of a violation of any permit condition, discharge limitation or of an Alert Level being exceeded. - 2.
-The permittee shall submit a written report to the Groundwater Section within 30 days of becoming aware of the violation of any permit condition or discharge limitation.
+- 1. The permittee shall notify the Groundwater Protection Value Stream in writing within 5 days (except as provided in Section 2.6.5) of becoming aware of a violation of any permit condition, discharge limitation or of an AL exceedance for which notification requirements are not specified in Sections 2.6.2 through 2.6.5. - 2.
+The permittee shall submit a written report to the Groundwater Protection Value Stream within 30 days of becoming aware of the violation of any permit condition or discharge limitation.
 The report shall document all of the following: - a.
 Identification and description of the permit condition for which there has been a violation and a description of its cause. - b.
 The period of violation including exact date(s) and time(s), if known, and the anticipated time period during which the violation is expected to continue. - c.
 Any corrective action taken or planned to mitigate the effects of the violation, or to eliminate or prevent a recurrence of the violation. - d.
 Any monitoring activity or other information which indicates that any pollutants would be reasonably expected to cause a violation of an Aquifer Water Quality Standard. - e.
 Proposed changes to the monitoring which include changes in constituents or increased frequency of monitoring. - f.
 Description of any malfunction or failure of pollution control devices or other equipment or processes.